-According to a survey conducted by the In-Store Implementation Network, when asked “How do you measure performance of in-store merchandising?”, 28% of respondents “make assumption that the job got done” and 23% “do not measure in-store execution” at all.
+A survey by In-Store Implementation Network asked “How do you measure performance of in-store merchandising?”
+Twenty-eight percent of respondents “make assumption that the job got done” and 23% “do not measure in-store execution” at all.
 And yet, the same research estimates that non-compliance costs the industry 1% of sales annually.
-While most retailers know of the problem, a number of misconceptions tend to surface.
+While most retailers know of the problem, a number of retail audit misconceptions tend to surface.

 Misconception #1: Training is sufficient